We may earn commission from affiliate links →

-Gorenjska or Upper Carniola region lies in the northwest of Slovenia and boasts several attractions, including the only national park in the country, namely Triglav National Park.
+Gorenjska, or Upper Carniola region, lies in the northwest of Slovenia and boasts several attractions, including the only national park in the country, namely Triglav National Park.
 Alpine valleys, intact nature, and picturesque medieval towns are just some of the reasons why one should not pass on one of the most popular tourist destinations in Slovenia.

 The gorge was cut by the Radovna River, which creates the Šum waterfall, one of the highest falls in Slovenia.
 The walk can take up to an hour, depending on the number of stops and pictures taken.

 Medieval town Škofja Loka boasts one of the most well-preserved town centers in Slovenia, which was first mentioned in the 13th century.
-It is safe to say that the main attraction is the Škofja Loka Castle with its rich history, museum collection and breathtaking views of the city’s significant red rooftops.
+It is safe to say that the main attraction is the Škofja Loka Castle with its rich history, museum collection, and breathtaking views of the city’s significant red rooftops.

 The charming medieval old town of Radovljica is just a short drive from Bled, so make sure you make a stop along the way.
 Radovljica is renowned for its magnificent architecture and well-preserved monuments, including the Church of St. Peter, The Radovljica Mansion as well as the only preserved town moat in Slovenia.

 A popular and well-known ski resort is located close to the Italian and Austrian borders.
 Every March, more than 10 thousand spectators gather to see the best skiers compete in the Vitranc Cup, a world skiing event.

 Savica Waterfall in the lake’s vicinity is considered the most famous Slovenian waterfall, which was also an inspiration for The Baptism on the Savica, an epic-lyric poem written by the greatest Slovenian poet, France Prešeren.

 Jezersko is an alpine valley with stunning views of the Kamnik-Savinja Alps.
 Mountaineers and hikers will feel most at home here since it is the starting point for various mountain hiking routes.
-Pasture Lake is a man-made heart-shaped lake that will definitely get you several likes on Instagram.
+Pasture Lake is an artificial heart-shaped lake that will definitely get you several likes on Instagram.

-Last but not least, there’s Kranj, which is considered the capital of the Gorenjska region as well as the fourth largest city in Slovenia.
+Last but not least, there’s Kranj, which is considered the capital of the Gorenjska region and the fourth largest city in Slovenia.
 The old town is protected as a cultural monument with its rich historical sites, including The Church of St. Cantius, Khislstein Castle, and the Ossuary, to name just a few.

 What part of the Gorenjska region would you like to explore?